Dr Laura MacNeil - Starting up on her own

 “I gave them a call and talked about what the intentions of the owner were,” he says.
 “He was looking to phase out of ownership and wanted to focus more on his patients.
 He had a three-chair practice in a really good location, and was looking to find someone younger to inject a bit of energy and refresh the practice.
 The quality of his treatment, and his connection with his patients and staff were all similar to my own philosophy.
 And having someone who was very particular with who he wanted to take over the practice meant that he valued his patients and wanted the clinic to have continued growth and success.”

-With finance from BOQ Specialist, he bought the practice, the goodwill, and the existing equipment.
+With a dental loan from BOQ Specialist, he bought the practice, the goodwill, and the existing equipment.
 “Following that, I made a few big purchases right off the bat, knowing that I need this kind of technology—a CBCT; a CEREC machine; and 3D printers, to provide comprehensive diagnosis and rapid definitive treatment.
 From implant planning, smile designs, and clear aligners, the focus became providing patients with comfortable, easy, convenient dental treatment.”

 One of the existing strengths of the practice that Dr Patel is grateful for is the staff.
 “They are a really strong team that have developed a great working culture that focuses on the patients.
 There is this community-like feel within the practice where patients have been attending for over 20 years and know the team personally.”